osmocom/osmo-ggsn/README.md

 echo 1 > /proc/sys/net/ipv4/ip_forward

-If you installed using a binary RPM package it is possible to start ggsn by using the Sys 5 script:
+If you installed using a binary RPM package it is possible to start osmo-ggsn by using the Sys 5 script:

-/etc/init.d/ggsn start
+/etc/init.d/osmo-ggsn start

 Running sgsnemu